olivetahonsu/Task-Automation-with-Python/README.md

 # Task-Automation-with-Python
-This project shows how to automate some repetitive tasks in excel.
+This project shows how to automate some repetitive tasks in excel using python library 'openpyxl'.